rhurst11/Fintech_Module_12_Challenge/README.md

 This analysis relies on a dataset of lending data composed of seven columns that outline characteristics of each loan, and one column that classifies each loan.
 This lending data classifies loans using a binary scale; A label of 0 means that a loan is healthy, whereas a label of 1 means a loan is unhealthy / risky.

 This analysis echoes the same basic structure of many classification models focused on credit risk or fraud detection.
-The target variable is the "loan staus" column of our data, which holds the binary classifications of each loan described in the dataset.
+The target variable is the "loan status" column of our data, which holds the binary classifications of each loan described in the dataset.

 The features variables used to train the model were all columns other than the loan staus column present in the lending dataset.